SirDarquan/h5webstorage/README.md

 There is one minor exception: Native storage objects can use a number index while the wrappers can't.
 I've never actually seen them used this way so I can't imagine it's a widely used feature and I'm OK with that missing piece.

+Finally, the storage objects are bound both ways, so if a change occurs in storage, the WebStorage objects receives the change and the application is immediately updated.

 ### LocalStorage
 The `LocalStorage` object is the service that uses the localStorage object